Crypt00o/company-api-dashboard/README.md

-## Simple Project Simulate Company Managament through Cli
+## Simple Project Simulate Company Managament through API

 - Created with rust and useing sqlite3 database as Company datastore , You Don,t Need to install `sqlite3` to run this cli app
 - I Implement My Knowledge in rust through simple project